 As the city is one of the most popular destinations in Japan, there are plenty of options for where to stay in Kyoto.
 Accommodation prices, as you might expect, are on the higher end of Japanese standards.

 Even so, I’d recommend staying as close to the city centre as you can.
-There’ll be plenty to do & see within walking distance (or a quick train ride) at all times, allowing you to have the best experience possible in Kyoto.
+There’ll be plenty to do & see within walking distance (or a quick train ride) at all times.
+It’ll allow you to have the best experience possible in Kyoto.

 Transportation in Kyoto

-By train: If you’re already in Japan, there’s hardly a better way of getting to Kyoto than by train.
-If you’re planning to undertake a couple train journeys in Japan, you’ll often save a ton of money by buying a Japan Rail Pass.
+Already in Japan?
+There’s no better way to get to Kyoto than by train.
+If you’re planning to take a couple train journeys in Japan, you’ll often save a ton of money by buying a Japan Rail Pass.

 Although travellers will often spend much of their time exploring by foot, learning how to get around Kyoto is a cinch.
 The transportation system in Kyoto is both easy to navigate and efficient.

-By subway: Like in most cities in Japan, the easiest way to get around Kyoto is by subway.
+Like in most cities in Japan, the easiest way to get around Kyoto is by subway.
 There are two subway lines, running roughly north-south (Karasuma Line) and east-west (Tozai Line).
 Most of the top things to see in Kyoto are within walking distance of stations on these lines.